ML3Dproject/Pixel2MeshFor3DFaceReconstruction/README.md

 # Pixel2Mesh for 3D Face Reconstrcution

 This is an implement of Pixel2Mesh for 3D Face Reconstruction.
-Our repository is based on the pytorch version of Pixel2Mesh in PyTorch of this.
+Our repository is based on the pytorch version of Pixel2Mesh in PyTorch of [this](https://github.com/noahcao/Pixel2Mesh).

-- Provide retrained Pixel2Mesh checkpoints.
-Besides, the pretrained tensorflow pretrained model provided in [official implementation](https://github.com/nywang16/Pixel2Mesh) is also converted into a PyTorch checkpoint file for convenience.
-- Provide a modified version of Pixel2Mesh whose backbone is ResNet instead of VGG.
-- Clarify some details in previous implementation and provide a flexible training framework.
+#Our Work

+- Some targeted structural improvements have been made for the use of 3d face datasets.
+- Train the model on the AFLW2000-3D dataset.
+- Add some data preprocess method for 3d face dataset.